melsman/mlkit/doc/arm64-abi.md

 and [AAPCS64](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst).
 The ML register assignment, handler record, and GC snapshot are MLKit design decisions, not requirements imposed by Apple's C ABI.

+## Parallel worker boundaries

+With `-par`, a C-ABI worker entry receives `ThreadInfo *` in x0.
+It calls `thread_init`, sets x28 to the context at byte offset 8, and reads the closure from offset 0.
+It invokes the untagged ML closure with x0 = closure and x1 = unit, reserving the normal 16-byte FP/LR header.
+The result in x0 goes to the nonreturning `thread_exit`.
+Both pthreads and Argobots use this bridge.
+Runtime layout assertions protect the offsets used here.

+Parallel exported callbacks recover x28 from `thread_info`, so a closure registered by another thread uses the calling runtime worker's region and exception chains.
+Exceptions must still be handled before returning across a C boundary.
+ML's `Thread` wrapper catches worker exceptions and transports them as results.

+Dynamic exception names increment the shared counter with `ldaxr`/`stlxr`.
+The exclusive-store status uses w30 only after the incoming LR has been saved in the ML frame.
+Protected allocation goes through the C allocator's acquire, compare/exchange, and release operations; `-par0` explicitly bypasses protection.
+Parallel GC/tagging/profiling combinations are unsupported by the existing runtime and rejected by the ARM driver.